bcit-ltc/infrastructure-documentation/docs/index.md

-The Learning and Teaching Centre (LTC) has a collection of modern, highly-available systems that provide the capability to deliver agile software solutions to the BCIT community.
+The LTC has a collection of modern, highly-available systems that provide the capability to deliver agile software solutions to the BCIT community.

 * we use CI/CD pipelines to automate deployments
 * we deploy containerized workloads to Kubernetes